jhoguet/loading-page/src/README.md

 By putting it all in an iFrame it is completely insulated from your app, and your app is completely isolated from it.

-In fact, when using loading-page you shouldn't find any remnant that we were ever there.
+In fact, when using [loading-page][1] you shouldn't find any remnant that we were ever there.
 We remove the `.loading-page` element (which contained the script tag that got us running).
 We delete the iframe we inject shortly after you call `doneLoading()` and we delete the global then too.

 We lied... we do leave the `loaded` class on `body`, consider it a gift :)

-When you call `doneLoading()` we will do a transition to fade out the loading page, and then your content will be visible.
+When you call `doneLoading()` we will fade out the loading page, at which point your content will be visible.

+If you want to animate your content in, leverage the `loaded` class we put on body when we're done.

 ### Building

 `npm run build` will do everything for you.
-This is an unusual project in that we are committing built artificats (like this readme actually).
-This is because we expect the way people get loading-page into their app is by copy-pasta rather than  a package manager, so we want the content in github to be the content they would copy.
+This is an unusual project in that we are committing built artifacts (like this readme actually).
+This is because we expect people will get [loading-page][1] into their app is by copy-pasta rather than  a package manager, so we want the content in github to be the content they would copy.

 ### Backlog
 - [ ] Ability to customize animation
 - [ ] document how you could update the loading page while you are loading content
 - [ ] animate main content (fade in) after fading out the loading page

+[1]: ./